rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 $ ssh root@167.23.10.37
 ```

-This will result in a time out or closure of the connection.
-This is because the `ssh` command default to `Port 22`, however we obviously changed that and therefore it isn't in use anymore.
+This will result in a host rejection.
+It's because the `ssh` command defaults to `Port 22`, however we obviously changed that and therefore it isn't in use anymore.
 What we have to do then is specifically set the port in our login command.
 You can do that like so:

 ```
 $ ssh root@167.23.10.37 -p 3467